 To bind your Asterisk phone system to communicate on a non-standard port, add the following line to the appropriate conf file—for example, sip.conf or sip_general_custom.conf.
 By implementing this, your system will no longer communicate on port 5060, and will instead use the value specified by

 - If you are using Outbound Allowed IPS and not using SIP credentials in the PBX, remove the username and password from your Flowroute peer details.

-- Install and configure Fail2ban so that IPs attempting authentication with your Asterisk PBX system will fail will be blocked from contacting your system.
+- Install and configure Fail2ban so that IPs attempting authentication with your Asterisk PBX system will be blocked from contacting your system.